httpwg/http-extensions/draft-ietf-httpbis-expect-ct.md

 users will experience denials of service.
 It is advisable for UAs to explain the reason why.

+# Authoring Considerations {#authoring-considerations}

+## HTTP Header

+Expect-CT could be specified as a TLS extension or X.509 certificate extension instead of an HTTP response header.
+Using an HTTP header as the mechanism for Expect-CT introduces a layering mismatch: for example, the software that terminates TLS and validates Certificate Transparency information might know nothing about HTTP.
+Nevertheless, an HTTP header was chosen primarily for ease of deployment.
+In practice, deploying new certificate extensions requires certificate authorities to support them, and new TLS extensions require server software updates, including possibly to servers outside of the site owner's direct control (such as in the case of a third-party CDN).
+Ease of deployment is a high priority for Expect-CT because it is intended as a temporary transition mechanism for user agents that are transitioning to universal Certificate Transparency requirements.

 # Changes

 ## Since -00